bmcfee/dstbook/content/ch04/intro.md

-# Systems, Linearity, and Shift-Invariance
+# Systems, Shift-Invariance, and Linearity